Orange Creamsicle Icebox Pie

 Instructions

-- Use a food processor or a stand/hand mixer- add softened cream cheese, sweetened condensed milk and vanilla extract; pulse/mix till smooth
+- Use a food processor or a stand/hand mixer- add softened cream cheese, sweetened condensed milk and the Tang mixture; cream mix till smooth8 ounces cream cheese, 14 ounces sweetened condensed milk

 - Garnish with whipped cream and mandarin oranges